Western officials: Niger junta warned they'd kill deposed president after any military intervention

 A U.S. official confirmed that account, also speaking on condition of anonymity, because they were not authorized to speak to the media.

-Bazoum was deposed by coup leaders on July 26 and says he is being held hostage at his residence.
+Bazoum, who was deposed on July 26, says he is being held hostage at his residence.

+The regional ECOWAS bloc said Thursday it had directed the deployment of a “standby force” to restore democracy in Niger after the coup.
+However, ECOWAS officials gave few details and failed to spell out the make-up, location and proposed date of deployment for any military intervention force.

-West African heads of state began meeting Thursday on next steps after Niger's military junta defied their deadline to reinstate the nation's deposed president, but analysts say the bloc known as ECOWAS may be running out of options as support fades for a military intervention.
+West African heads of state met in the Nigerian capital, Abuja, to discuss next steps after Niger military junta defied their deadline of Sunday to reinstate Bazoum but analysts say the bloc may be running out of options as support fades for a military intervention.

 Nine of the 11 heads of state expected to attend were present, including the presidents of Senegal, Ghana, Ivory Coast, Togo, Benin, Guinea-Bissau and Sierra Leone.
-The non-ECOWAS leaders of Mauritania and Burundi also participated in the closed-door meeting in Nigeria's capital, Abuja.
+The non-ECOWAS leaders of Mauritania and Burundi also participated in the closed-door meeting.

 “It is crucial that we prioritize diplomatic negotiations and dialogue as the bedrock of our approach,” said Nigerian President Bola Ahmed Tinubu, who currently chairs the bloc, said before the closed part of the meeting.
 He said leaders must act with a “sense of urgency,” though appeared to retreat from the bloc’s earlier threat to use force.